DanielMuller/danielmuller.me/content/post/diving-into-cloudfront.md

 caption="Cloudfront Edge Locations, Regional Edge Caches and Origins"
 >}}

-Not only will the visitors benefit on download speed by retrieving content cached on the same _Edge Location_, but visitors in the same region using different _Edge Locations_ will also benefit from the content cached at the _Region Edge Cache_ level by not having the need retrieve the content from the Origin.
+Not only will the visitors benefit on download speed by retrieving content cached on the same _Edge Location_, but visitors in the same region using different _Edge Locations_ will also benefit from the content cached at the _Regional Edge Cache_ level by not having the need retrieve the content from the Origin.

 ## Classic Pull and Cache Setup
 Before diving into the deep end, let's refresh our memories with some of the basics of Cloudfront.